Naguabo Infinity Pool

 • The hike is pretty and has a couple nice lookouts.

-• The “infinity pool” isn’t much of an infinity pool.
+• The “infinity pool” isn’t much of an infinity pool – it’s very small and is more of a photo spot than anything else.

 • I stood still for no more than 30 seconds at a lookout and got attacked by red ants.